 General Policy Statement:

-The Consumer Financial Protection Bureau (CFPB) has enforcement authority to prevent unfair, deceptive or abusive acts in connection with any transaction with a consumer for a consumer financial product or service, or the offering of a consumer financial product or service.
-Therefore, [[CUname]] (Credit Union) will consider the Unfair, Deceptive or Abusive Acts or Practices (UDAAP) in all dealings with consumers, including, but not limited to, the advertising, offering, lending, servicing and collecting of products and services.
+The Consumer Financial Protection Bureau (CFPB), National Credit Union Administration (NCUA), and state agencies have enforcement authority to prevent unfair, deceptive or abusive acts in connection with any transaction with a consumer for a consumer financial product or service, or the offering of a consumer financial product or service.

+The [[CUname]] (Credit Union) will consider the Unfair, Deceptive or Abusive Acts or Practices (UDAAP) in all dealings with consumers, including, but not limited to, the advertising, offering, lending, servicing and collecting of products and services.
 The Board of Directors is responsible for approving this policy and has delegated to Management the enforcement of the policy.

-Guidelines:

 UNFAIR ACTS OR PRACTICES.

 An act or practice is considered unfair when: